carlosp420/nymphalidae_diversification/MS.md

 ### Hostplant use and diversification in Nymphalidae
 #### Ithomiini
-Keith Brown suggested that feeding on Solanacaeae was an important event in the diversification of Ithomiini butterflies [@brown1987].
+Keith Brown suggested that feeding on Solanaceae was an important event in the diversification of Ithomiini butterflies [@brown1987].
 Ithomiini butterflies are exclusively Neotropical and most species feed on Solanaceae hostplants during larval stage [supp. mat.
 04; @willmott2006].
 Optimizations of the